tferrari92/automate-all-the-things-transcendence/README.md

 ### New features:

-- Horizontal Pod Autoscaler
+- Horizontal Pod Autoscaler & Metrics-Server
-- External DNS
+- DNS record provisioning with External-DNS
-- X.509 certificate management with Cert Manager
+- TLS certificate provisioning with Cert-Manager
 - Self-hosted container image registry with Harbor (we're ditching DockerHub)

 ### Versions in order of complexity: